Campinas: Transportation

 All these motorways are built according to the highest international standards (see highway system of São Paulo).
 The Anel Viário José Magalhães Teixeira (SP-038) around the city currently interconnects the Anhangüera and Dom Pedro I motorways.

 The main airport of the city is Viracopos International Airport, located 14 km from Downtown Campinas and 99 km from the city of São Paulo.
-The airport is the second largest cargo terminal in Brazil.
+The airport serves as the main hub for Azul Brazilian Airlines, transporting 11.8 million passengers in 2022.
+It also operates the second-largest cargo terminal in Brazil.
 It is one of the fastest-growing airports in the country, and since it was turned over to the private sector in 2012, a number of improvements and innovations have been implemented through the Viracopos Brazil Airports concession.

 A second facility, Campo dos Amarais Airport located 8 km from downtown Campinas, is dedicated to general aviation.

 Campinas public transportation statistics

 The average amount of time people spend commuting with public transit in Campinas, for example to and from work, on a weekday is 77 min.
 21% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 23 min, while 52% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 7.9 km, while 16% travel for over 12 km in a single direction.